-In 2011, scientists uncovered a fossil in China whose combination of features unexpectedly suggests Archaeopteryx was actually just a relative of the lineage that ultimately gave rise to birds.
-The new specimen, Xiaotingia zhengi, was found in Liaoning in China, where many other extraordinary specimens of feathered dinosaurs and early birds have been unearthed.
+In 2011, scientists uncovered a fossil in Liaoning, China, whose combination of features unexpectedly suggested Archaeopteryx was actually just a relative of the lineage that ultimately gave rise to birds

-The analysis also suggested the earliest known avialan is currently a pigeon-size feathered creature known as Epidexipteryx hui recently discovered in Inner Mongolia, China.
+The analysis, published in Nature, also suggested the earliest known avialan is a pigeon-size feathered creature known as Epidexipteryx hui, recently discovered in Inner Mongolia, China.

 - Allosaurus: Facts About the 'Different Lizard'

 - Apatosaurus: Facts About the 'Deceptive Lizard'